Cherokee Female Seminary: High School

+Institutional history

+The Cherokee Nation increasingly valued education throughout the 17th century and set aside proceeds from land cessions to the United States in 1819 to be invested in education for their children.
+The Cherokee Female Seminary was established alongside the Cherokee Male Seminary during the annual session of the Cherokee Nation's National Council in November 1846.
+The Female Seminary opened to students in 1850, one year before the Male Seminary.

+After a fire burned down the original site, a new building opened in 1889.
+According to the Cherokee Advocate newspaper, up to three thousand people attended the reopening celebrations in a precession that totaled a mile long.

-At that time the new State Legislature of Oklahoma passed an act providing for the creation of Northeastern State Normal School at Tahlequah, Oklahoma.
-The act also authorized purchase from the Cherokee Tribal Government of the building, land, and equipment of the Cherokee Female Seminary.
+When the state converted the seminary into a normal school, the new State Legislature of Oklahoma passed an act providing for the creation of Northeastern State Normal School at Tahlequah, Oklahoma.
+The act also authorized the purchase of the building, land, and equipment of the Cherokee Female Seminary from the Cherokee Tribal Government.
 At the start of the next academic year, on September 14, the state held its first classes at the newly founded Northeastern State Normal School, primarily intended to train teachers of elementary grades.
 The institution has been developed over the decades and is now Northeastern State University, offering a range of curriculum and graduate programs.

-The Cherokee were the first Native American Female seminaries were a larger cultural movement across the United States in the mid-nineteenth century, by which time they had taken over the role played traditionally by the boarding school, which had offered a more family-like atmosphere.

-Seminary Hall
+Present day and legacy

 What is now called Seminary Hall, in honor of the Cherokee Seminary, is the oldest building on NSU's campus.
-It was built in 1889 by St. Louis architect C.E.
-Illsley, who designed it in the Romanesque Revival style, complete with fortress-like turrets flanking the main entrance and a clock tower that resembles a church steeple and rises two stories above the rest of the building.
-In 1994 the building was completely restored.
+It was built in 1889 by St. Louis architect Charles E. Illsley, who designed it in the Romanesque Revival style, complete with fortress-like turrets flanking the main entrance and a clock tower that resembles a church steeple and rises two stories above the rest of the building.
+In 1994, the building was completely restored.

 The building was renovated and upgraded in 2020, with the work aided by a $4 million grant from the Cherokee Nation.
 That work included using salvaged wood and brick from the 1800s to match the original building materials where needed, and replacing aluminum window frames from a prior renovation with custom wood frames typical of the period.
 In addition, half-octagon-shaped roof dormers were added, as they were drawn in the original architect's plans.

 The building now houses classrooms along with academic and faculty offices.
 It was the first campus classroom building wired for multimedia instruction.
-At the main entrance of the building are three murals painted in the 1930s as a WPA project by Stephen Mopope and Jack Hokeah (both Kiowa) and Albin Jake (Pawnee).
+At the main entrance of the building are three murals painted in the 1930s as a WPA project by Stephen Mopope, Jack Hokeah (both Kiowa), and Albin Jake (Pawnee).